 I don’t like anything on this menu,” complained my four year old.
-My dad had kindly taken my two children and I out of for lunch on the afternoon of Remembrance Day.
+Last year, my dad had kindly taken my two children and I out of for lunch on the afternoon of Remembrance Day.

-“Remember that show we watched this morning about life during the war where the moms were fighting each other for food for their children?” said my dad, pointedly.
+> “Remember that show we watched this morning about life during the war where the moms were fighting each other for food for their children?” said my dad, pointedly.
 “I bet they would be happy to have anything on that menu.